migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-10-37 Sun: Futther continued lookking into When AIs play God(se).
+Looked into and cloned some of the tepositories such as, truth terminal, virtuous cycles.

 2024-10-26 Sat: Continued work on Dune analytics.
 Continued further research on virtuals and GOAT.

 2024-10-25 Fri: Cloned and looked into virtuous-cycles world-interface, virtuals protocol, and Kaito AI.
 Looked further into pump.fun backend and contracts.